kognifai/Galore/SDK-documentation/Installation.md

 ### Additional Installation Steps

 There is a dependency on **docker-for-windows** package.
 If this is not previously installed, chocolatey will install it and you must restart your system after the installation.
-At this point of time, the following message is displayed in the console window:
+At this point of time, the following message is displayed in the console window.

  ![](.%20Images/MicrosoftTeams-image.png)

+ > Note: If you encounter any Docker error after restarting your system, see [If Docker Doesn't Work](Troubleshooting.md) to resolve it.

+> If the Dev Stack SDK doesn't work, see [When SDK doesn't work but the Docker is running with no issues](Troubleshooting.md) to resolve it.

 You can now safely close the console and restart Windows.
 After restart, run the following command to continue the core services installation:
 ```